-As you enter the waterfall gate and go for straight for five minutes, you will reach the first viewpoint.
-On the top of the mountain in the center, you can see Nimrod Fortress.
+As you enter the waterfall gate and go straight for five minutes, you will reach the first viewpoint.
+On top of the mountain in the center, you can see Nimrod Fortress.

 The suspended trail starts with a light flat walk, and then you start going down towards the stream.
 The down part is also not hard, and if you do not have relevant health condition than the walk would be a breeze.
 But, there are stairs, so it is not suitable for baby strollers.

 Banias Suspended Trail